ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 An application primarily interacts with this API through two Objects:
 Preconnections and Connections.
-A Preconnection represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with a Remote Endpoint.
+A Preconnection represents a set of properties and constraints on the selection and configuration of paths and protocols to establish a Connection with a
+Endpoint.
 A Connection represents an instance of a transport Protocol Stack on which data can be sent to and/or received from a Remote Endpoint (i.e., depending on the kind of transport, connections can be